veryfi/veryfi-lens-ionic-capacitor-demo/README.md

 - Replace credentials in `home.page.ts` with yours
 ```
  const veryfiLensCredentials = {
-      "url": "XXXX", // replace XXX with your assigned Client Id
+      url: 'XXX', // replace XXX with your assigned Client Id
-      "clientId": "XXXX", // replace XXX with your assigned Username
+      clientId: 'XXX', // replace XXX with your assigned Username
-      "userName": "XXXX", // replace XXX with your assigned API Key
+      userName: 'XXX', // replace XXX with your assigned API Key
-      "apiKey": "XXXX" // replace XXX with your assigned Endpoint URL
+      apiKey: 'XXX' // replace XXX with your assigned Endpoint URL
     };
 ```
 - iOS: Run `pod repo update` and `pod install` on the iOS folder.